Vanquay/Project-Purple-Cow/README.md

 # Project Description
-Proof of Concept for a RESTFUL application that carries health supplies from Black Owned Businesses.
+Proof of Concept adhering with Fearless Values.
+This repo hosts a RESTFUL application that carries health supplies from Black Owned Businesses.

 ### Reference Documentation